MuertoGB/MacEfiToolkit/MANUAL.md

 Navigates to the latest build in the file explorer and highlights the file.

 **Load Last Build:**\
-Clicking this button will close the firmware editor window and load in the last successfully built binary into the main window.
+Clicking this button will close the firmware patcher window and load in the last successfully built binary into the main window.

 **Build:**\
 The 'Build' button generates a new binary file based on the user specified preferences.